Weltraumschaf/blog.weltraumschaf.de/content/blog/Hudson_vs_Jenkins.md

 ---
-title: "Hudson vs. Jenkins"
+title: Hudson vs. Jenkins
-description: "Hudson vs. Jenkins."
+description: Hudson vs. Jenkins.
 date: 2012-03-21T09:42:24+01:00
-tags: ["Jenkins", "Hudson", "CI", "Tools"]
+tags:
+  - Jenkins
+  - Hudson
+  - CI
+  - Tools
-categories: ["Programming"]
+categories: Programming
-authors: "Sven Strittmatter"
+authors: Sven Strittmatter
 ---

 Do you remember [Hudson  CI][1]?
 If you did some [CI][2] two  years ago then you